Albert Meyong: Club career

 In 2009–10, Meyong was an essential attacking unit for Braga, scoring 11 league goals as the Minho club finished in the second position, a best-ever.
 During the campaign, for example, he found the net against Sporting CP (2–1 away win), adding two late penalties against neighbours Vitória de Guimarães (3–2, at home).

 In late December 2011, Meyong was released by Braga after very little playing time in his last two seasons, along with Rodrigo Galo, Marcos and Fran Mérida.
 After being linked to C.D.
 Nacional and C.D.
-Feirense he eventually returned to Setúbal and Vitória, after nearly seven years.
+Feirense he eventually returned to Setúbal and Vitória, after seven years.

 Meyong led the national scoring charts midway through the 2012–13 season, alongside FC Porto's Jackson Martínez and Benfica's Óscar Cardozo; highlights included three goals against Rio Ave FC (but in a 3–5 home defeat) and Moreirense FC (5–0, home).
 In early January 2013, however, he moved to Luanda-based Kabuscorp S.C. in Angola.

 After retiring at the age of 36, Meyong joined Vitória de Setúbal's coaching staff as an assistant.
 On 28 October 2019, after Sandro Mendes' dismissal, he was named caretaker, and held this post again next July between the resignation of Julio Velázquez and appointment of Lito Vidigal; his managerial debut was on 31 October, in a 1–1 draw at C.D.
 Santa Clara.

 Meyong briefly came out of retirement aged 40, appearing for amateurs União Futebol Comércio e Indústria after an invitation from his friend João Tavira who was their vice-president.

 International career

 Meyong played for the Cameroon national team over five years, his debut coming in 2004.
 He also represented his country at the 2000 Summer Olympics, where he won a gold medal.

-Meyong was picked for the squad that appeared at the 2006 Africa Cup of Nations: manager Artur Jorge started him alongside FC Barcelona's Samuel Eto'o during the tournament and he scored two goals, one in the group stage against Togo and another in the quarter-finals against Ivory Coast as the Lions Indomptables exited after losing on penalties 11–12.
+Meyong was picked for the squad that appeared at the 2006 Africa Cup of Nations: manager Artur Jorge started him alongside FC Barcelona's Samuel Eto'o during the tournament and he scored two goals, one in the group stage against Togo and another in the quarter-finals against Ivory Coast as the Lions Indomptables exited after losing on penalties 12–11.